-No. The Wingman ACB system will only activate the foundation brakes when cruise control is set.
-The Wingman ACB system does not replace the need for the driver to remain alert, react appropriately and in a timely manner, and use safe driving practices.

-2. Are the three driver alerts always ready?

 Yes.
-All three driver alerts (Impact Alert, Following Distance Alert, and Stationary Object Alert) are always ready to alert the driver - regardless of whether or not cruise control is operating - unless a DTC is set.

-Example of Impact Alert Warning display

-Example of Following Distance Alert display

-Example of Stationary Object Alert display

-- 3. How can I tell the difference between the alerts? - Any audible and/or visual alert by the system means that your vehicle is too close to the vehicle ahead and the driver must immediately act to potentially avoid or lessen the severity of a collision. - A solid tone means you should actively apply the brakes because the Bendix[®] Wingman[®] ACB braking capability is not enough to ensure a safe following distance.
-The alerts are audibly different, assisting the driver to pay full attention to the road, not the dash. - 4.
-Does the Wingman ACB system detect stationary objects?
+The Wingman Advanced system will alert the driver and activate the foundation brakes when a collision with a detected forward vehicle is likely.
+The Bendix Wingman Advanced system does not replace the need for the driver to remain alert, react appropriately and in a timely manner, and use safe driving practices.

+2. Are the three driver alerts always available?

 Yes.
+All three driver alerts (Impact Alert, Following Distance Alert and Stationary Object Alert) are always ready to alert the driver regardless of whether or not cruise control is operating, unless a DTC is set.

+Example of Impact Alert Warning Display

+Example of Following Distance Alert Display

+Example of Stationary Object Alert Display

+3. How can I tell the difference between the alerts?

+Any audible and/or visual alert by the system means that your vehicle is too close to the vehicle ahead and the driver must immediately act to potentially avoid, or lessen the severity of, a collision.

+A solid tone means you should actively apply the brakes because the Bendix® Wingman® AdvancedTM braking capability is not enough to ensure a safe following distance.
+The alerts are audibly different, assisting the driver to pay full attention to the road, not the dash.

+4. Does the Wingman Advanced system detect stationary objects?

-The system will give up to three (3) seconds alert time when approaching a detected, sizeable, stationary object with metallic (radar-reflective) surfaces in your lane of travel.
+Yes.
+The system will give up to three (3) seconds alert when approaching a detected, sizeable, stationary object with metallic (radar-reflective) surfaces in your lane of travel.

-5. Can I use an aftermarket "deer guard" on my vehicle?
+5. Can I use an aftermarket "deer guard" on my truck?

-The installation of aftermarket deer guards is not recommended, and could impair the operation of the radar.
+The installation of aftermarket deer guards is not recommended, and could impair operation of the radar.
+See Bendix Technical Bulletin TCH-061-003.